Our Research Reports & Publications

 Ready or not: Equipping young people for the future working world

-The catalyst for this report on the need to prepare young people for a changing working world came from trends we saw in our research.
+The catalyst for this research report on the need to prepare young people for a changing working world came from trends we saw in our previous research papers.
 Young people were telling us they were worried about the future.
 Would they do well enough in their exams to set themselves up for the career they wanted?
 Would they get a job?
 Would they ever be financially secure?
 With our research partner EY, we discovered a shared interest in prioritising areas for action that can make a difference.

 Read 'Ready or not'